Linear Algebra and Calculus for Machine Learning

 - Perform vector and matrix operations

-- Understand calculus of functions of multiple vectors
+- Understand calculus of functions of multiple variables

 - Apply knowledge of linear algebra and calculus for machine learning applications